Numbers cannot lie.

 - FLAGS – The mere appearance of the American flag in a voting booth makes voters more likely to vote Republican.

 We’re damn lucky that CEOs aren’t elected by popular vote.
-If the public got to decide who ran Microsoft, I would be typing this sentence on a typewriter.
+If the public decided who ran Microsoft, I would be typing this sentence on a typewriter.

 How to Beat Out Your Brains

-A world without disease, starvation, violence, and suffering, is the ultimate goal of humanity.
+A world without disease, starvation, violence, and suffering is the ultimate goal of humanity.
 The thinking, rational mind has the power to make utopia a reality through innovation.
 We’ve had a few hundred thousand years to get there, yet it remains a distant dream.
 Irrational or uninformed decisions are the primary reason humanity fails to reach its true potential.

 In a democracy and a free enterprise economy, voters and consumers are the deciders.
 Our prehistoric brains decide to waste society’s resources on wars and short-term gratification through erroneous decision-making.
 They are a drain on the economy, public welfare, the environment, and national security.
 Resources are misallocated, good ideas are rejected, and bad ideas are accepted.
 Money is wasted.
 Life and health are put in jeopardy.

 Irrational beliefs are sand in the gears of the entire economy.
 It’s virtually certain that your life will be shorter and less happy as a result of emotion-based decisions.

 The only way to break the shackles put on our neocortex by its evil stepsisters is through the use of numbers.
 When our rational mind has cold, hard statistics to support its arguments, it’s much more likely to overcome the emotion-based arguments of the primitive brains.
 Providing your neocortex with this ammunition is the purpose of this site.
-Using numbers we can overthrow this idiocracy and ignite a revolution of reason.
+Using numbers, we can overthrow this idiocracy and ignite a revolution of reason.